GDPR DPIA – Data Privacy Impact Assessment

 - when health data of a data subject is collected automatically by means of an active implantable medical facility;

-when data is collected on a large scale from third parties in order to analyze or predict the economic situation, health, personal preferences or interests, reliability or behavior, location or movements of natural persons;
+- when data is collected on a large scale from third parties in order to analyse or predict the economic situation, health, personal preferences or interests, reliability or behaviour, location or movements of natural persons;

 - when special categories of personal data within the meaning of Article 9 of the GDPR or data of a very personal nature (such as data on poverty, unemployment, involvement of youth care or social work, data on household and private activities, location data) systematically exchanged between multiple controllers;

-- where there is large-scale processing of personal data whereby the behavior of natural persons is systematically observed, collected, recorded or influenced by automated processing, including for advertising purposes.
+- where there is large-scale processing of personal data whereby the behaviour of natural persons is systematically observed, collected, recorded or influenced by automated processing, including for advertising purposes.